Ibraam-Ashraf/Circuits-Simulator/README.md

 - [Contact](#contact)

 ## Project Overview
-**CircuitSolver** is a Python-based tool for solving electrical circuits using **Modified Nodal Analysis (MNA)**.
+**CircuitSolver** is a Python-based tool for solving electrical circuits using **Nodal Analysis**.
 The program reads circuit definitions from a file, constructs the MNA matrix, and computes node voltages.

 ## Features
 - **Reads Circuit Definitions**: Supports resistors, current sources, and voltage sources.